jpedro/jpedro.github.io/random.md

 ## The end

 Sometimes the means to an end are not the means to the end.
-It's the end goal itself.
+They are the end goal itself.
 The real end is the means.
 Nuff said.

 <!--